Starting a New Job

 - A week or two before starting it is worth reconfirming the day, time and location for your first day, and who it is you should ask for upon arrival

-- Double check on arrangements for the collection of any items on or before start date such as company car, mobile phone etc. This may be best arranged with HR/Personnel Department rather than your line manager
+- Double check on arrangements for the collection of any items on or before start date such as company car, mobile phone, laptop etc. This may be best arranged with HR/Personnel Department rather than your line manager if the company has that department in house.

 Letting People Know